 Learn about Borobudur Temple at Karmawibhangga Museum

-The museum was built in 1991 and opened to the public in 1992.
-The museum has five stories dedicated to different aspects of the Borobudur Temple: history, art, religion, philosophy, and geology.
+The Karmawibhangga Museum, or the Borobudur Museum, is dedicated to the history of the greater complex.
+Its five stories are dedicated to different aspects of the Borobudur Temple: history, art, religion, philosophy, and geology.

-The second story is dedicated to the art of the Borobudur Temple.
-The third story is about the religion of the Borobudur Temple.
-It contains exhibits that explain the Buddhist religion and how it is practiced at the temple.
+The second story showcases the art of the Borobudur Temple.
+The third story is about the religion of the Borobudur Temple, and it contains exhibits that explain the Buddhist religion and how it is practiced at the temple.

 The fourth story is dedicated to the philosophy of the Borobudur Temple.
 It contains exhibits that discuss the teachings of Buddhism and how they are represented in the temple.

 The fifth story is about the geology of the Borobudur Temple.
 This floor shows how the temple was built and how the landscape influenced its design.

 The Samudra Raksa Museum is dedicated to preserving the Borobudur Temple in many ways.
 The museum houses a collection of artifacts and photographs related to the temple and information on its history and restoration.
 Visitors can also learn about the Buddhist teachings represented at Borobudur.